 His published work and broadcast appearances on topical issues are extensive.
 His articles have been published in the Providence Journal, Providence Business News, Lawyers Weekly, and several other local or national publications.
 His guest appearance as a featured legal commentator have been broadcast on WPRI-TV, WJAR-TV, WPRO-AM, MYRI-TV, and NECN-TV.

 An accomplished lawyer, leader, teacher and mentor, Attorney Lamoureux’s speaking engagements are extensive and include presentations before Fortune 150+ executives and thousands of other business and industry leaders, students, employers and human resource professionals.
-His contribution to the legal profession and his employment law and litigation practices were recognized by his peers when he was named to the 2022 “Best Lawyer” list in Rhode Island.
+His contribution to the legal profession and his employment law and litigation practices were recognized by his peers when he was named to the 2022 and 2023 “Best Lawyer” list in Rhode Island.
 Earlier in his career, he was honored for his achievements by Providence Business News with a 40 Under Forty award.

 As a Providence College Practitioner Faculty member, he created and teaches an MBA-level course called “Digital and Social Media in the Business Environment.”
 In 2019, he received Providence College’s Excellence in Teaching award.